 Benefits to both deaf and hearing children

-A report written in 2016/2017 by the National Deaf Children’s Society’s Youth Advisory Board and Signature, featured 2000 children; 700 deaf children and 1400 hearing children.
+A report written in 2016/2017 by the National Deaf Children’s Society’s Youth Advisory Board and Signature featured 2000 children, 700 deaf children and 1400 hearing children.

 Of that 2000 children, 91% would like to learn BSL, 92% stated that schools should offer BSL as part of the national curriculum, and 97% stated that BSL should be taught in schools.

-Although the debate was focused upon British sign language being a part of the national curriculum, as each MP presented, they each identified a different issue that affected deaf people in society.
+Although the debate was focused on British sign language being a part of the national curriculum, as each MP presented, they each identified a different issue that affected deaf people in society.
 This made it very clear what a positive impact having a BSL GCSE would bring.

 An example of this was a chronic shortage of BSL interpreters.
 If there were a GCSE in BSL, more people would be encouraged to continue studying and go through training to become a BSL interpreter, therefore reducing the shortage.

-If there were more BSL interpreters, deaf people have better access to employment with the opportunity of gaining more senior positions.
+If there were more BSL interpreters, deaf people would have better access to employment with the opportunity of gaining more senior positions.

-Carol Monaghan, MP Glasgow North-West described the work that the Scottish government have undertaken since the BSL Scotland Bill was passed in 2015.
-She explained that the Scottish government looked at how barriers are created and how barriers are removed; and this is underpinning all the work that they are doing.
+Carol Monaghan, MP Glasgow North-West, described the work that the Scottish Government have undertaken since the BSL Scotland Bill was passed in 2015.
+She explained that the Scottish government looked at how barriers are created and how barriers are removed, and this is underpinning all the work that they are doing.
 They have a national strategy; with an aim to become the best place in the world for deaf people to live.
 They have allocated £1.3 million of public funding to achieve this.
-From this bill, they have put together a BSL National Plan for Scotland, which has a total of 70 actions and an aim that by 2020, they will be improving lives of those who use British Sign Language.
+From this bill, they have put together a BSL National Plan for Scotland, which has a total of 70 actions and an aim that by 2020, they will be improving the lives of those who use British Sign Language.

 Here’s a link for the BSL National plan: http://www.gov.scot/Resource/0052/00526382.pdf